-The San Diego Zoo is divided into seven “Zoo Zones.”
+The San Diego Zoo is divided into eight “Zoo Zones.”
 They are designed to bring together both animal and plant species that live in specific types of climates and habitats throughout the world.

 Outback – the stars of this zone are cute koalas.
-But there’s also kookaburras, Tasmanian devils, wallabies and other exotics from the land down under.
+But there are also kookaburras, Tasmanian devils, wallabies, and other exotics from the land down under.

 Asian Passage – Don’t skip this just because the giant pandas went home to China in 2019.
-Go there to see the red pandas which are like upscale, fashionista racoons.
+Go there to see the red pandas which are like upscale, fashionista raccoons.
 They were always a lot more active than the giant pandas and I never really understood why they didn’t get more attention.
 And then spend some quality time admiring the beauty of the Amur and snow leopards.
-They nap a lot, like all cats do.
+They nap a lot as all cats do.
 But they’re so elegant, even when they’re asleep.

 Africa Rocks This exhibit really does.
 There’s so much to see here.
 I love the lemurs and their fossa predators.
 Plan to spend lots of time watching the penguins zoom around the local leopard sharks in the underwater viewing area of the aquarium in their Penguin Habitat at Cape Fynbos.
 The space is cool and shaded with plenty of benches.
 It’s very popular on hot days.
 And sometimes the penguins are curious enough to stop and watch the children.

 Urban Jungle There seems to be very little rhyme or reason to the types of animals that you’ll find here.
 It’s home to a grab-bag of animals including the cheetah animal ambassadors and the endangered one-horned rhino.
 It’s also the location of the interactive “Animals in Action” paid experience where you’ll get a chance to interact with different types of critters, sometimes even rhinos.
 Click HERE for daily discounts on “Animals in Action”.

 Northern Frontier The west Skyfari boarding point is here.
 It’s also home to the rulers of the tundra, polar bears.
 But they aren’t very regal, they’re clowns.
-They enjoy diving off rocks and surprising each other, batting around enrichment items and eating junk food.
+They enjoy diving off rocks and surprising each other, batting around enrichment items, and eating junk food.
 Ok.
 Their “junk food” is carrots.
-But since the polar bears can’t digest them, it’s like us chewing sugar-free gum. hcirluycnan The arctic foxes are adorable too.
+But since the polar bears can’t digest them, it’s like us chewing sugar-free gum.
+The arctic foxes are adorable too.

 Elephant Odyssey Take a trip back in time to California’s Pleistocene epoch 12,000 years ago through animals that exist today.
-Some died out here, but thrived elsewhere.
-See how elephants, lions, jaguars, condors, secretary birds, condors, camels and capybara are all connected by their ancestral roots here in San Diego.
-There’s great opportunities for unique photos of your kids (or you) riding a 10 foot long ancient lion or about to be eaten by a huge predatory bird.
+Some died out here but thrived elsewhere.
+See how elephants, lions, jaguars, condors, secretary birds, condors, camels, and capybara are all connected by their ancestral roots here in San Diego.
+There are great opportunities for unique photos of your kids (or you) riding a 10-foot long ancient lion or about to be eaten by a huge predatory bird.